 As I test out the word disappointed to describe my current situation, I can sense my inner storm subside and the sun start to shine.
 I smile as it occurs to me:

-Increasing my vocabulary multiplies my choices.
+Expanding my vocabulary increases my options.

 Building a Bigger Vocabulary

 Intentionally building a working vocabulary of precise, nuanced words helps me “be careful what I think.”
 This increased vocabulary leads to more accurate thinking, which, in turn, expands my capacity for self-control — a fruit of the Spirit that’s seemed just beyond my reach for so much of my life.

 To build my vocabulary, I asked friends to share the words and phrases they use to describe